vcidst/minimal-mistakes/_posts/2020-03-06-scamming-with-upi.md

   - infosec
 author_profile: false
 ---

+Sorry for the clickbait, I only made ₹5(¢6).
+This is the story of how someone tried to scam me.
+It wouldn't have worked anyway because I don't have the kind of money he was trying to scam me for. 🤫

 🚨 Stay safe from UPI Scammers! 🚨
 🚨 Don't Scan QR Codes with an expectation to receive any payment! 🚨